Construction and demolition waste survey for 2019

 The construction and demolition waste survey for Wales is managed by Natural Resources Wales on behalf of Welsh Government.

-Running from April to September 2021, it will record the waste produced by 500 construction and demolition businesses in Wales during 2019.
+Running from April to September 2021, it recorded the waste produced by 508 construction and demolition businesses in Wales during 2019.

 - identify what new recycling and waste treatment facilities may be needed around Wales

 - monitor performance against National Waste Strategy targets including waste minimisation, recycling and diversion from landfill

 Data was collected from 508 business sites of differing sectors and sizes throughout Wales between April 2021 and September 2021.
 The data was grossed up using population data to Welsh regional and national levels.